Monica, O My Darling: Plot

 The next day, Arvind and Jayant are shocked to see that Monica is still alive.
-Wildlife photographers discover the body disposed in the wild, which turns out to be of Nishikant.
-ACP Naidu of the police begins to investigate the death at Unicorn office, while both Arvind and Jayant suspect that Monica is the one who killed Nishikant.
+Wildlife photographers discover a body disposed off in the wild, which turns out to be Nishikant's.
+ACP Naidu begins to investigate the death at Unicorn office, while both Arvind and Jayant suspect that Monica is the one who killed Nishikant.
 Arvind later receives a parcel at his home containing a venomous snake, which ends up killing him.
 Jayant receives a similar parcel but manages to escape, and receives a text with a photo of their contract.
-Jayant follows the text instructions and goes to the roof to retrieve the contract but he is pushed from behind by Gaurav (Jayant's friend and to-be brother-in-law).
-He survives and manages to get the contract, only to discover that it is a photocopy.
-Jayant visits Monica's house where he tries to kill her, but stops after a bout of conscience.
-Monica tells him that she didn't kill Nishikant or Arvind and seems to have figured out who the murderer is.
-Before she can tell Jayant, she dies from snake venom that has been mixed into her wine.
+Jayant follows the instructions and goes to the roof to retrieve the contract but he is pushed from behind by Gaurav (Jayant's friend and fiancé of Jayant's sister Shalu).
+Jayant survives and manages to get the contract, only to discover that it is a photocopy.
+Jayant believes Monica is behind the deaths of Nishikant and Arvind and the attempts on his life.
+He visits Monica's house where he tries to kill her, but his conscience stops him.
+Monica tells him that she didn't kill Nishikant or Arvind or attempt to kill Jayant, and seems to have figured out who the murderer is.
+Before she can tell Jayant, she dies from snake venom that had been mixed into her wine.

-Later, Jayant discovers that the internal investigation into Dev's death had blamed Jayant's faulty robot technology, but Satyanarayan covered it up and had Faridi fired instead.
-When Jayant meets Faridi to apologize, Faridi insists that Dev wasn't killed by accident, but was rather murdered by manual override of the robot's controls.
-Jayant and Gaurav together go to the Unicorn factory to check the manual access logs of the robot that killed Dev.
-Jayant discovers that it was Gaurav who killed Dev, as he was in love with Jayant's sister Shalu.
+Later, Jayant discovers that the internal investigation into Dev's death blamed Jayant's faulty robot technology, but Satyanarayan covered it up and had security officer Faridi fired instead.
+When Jayant meets Faridi to apologise, Faridi insists that Dev wasn't killed by accident, but was rather murdered by a manual override of the robot's controls.
+Jayant reveals this to Shalu, and Jayant and Gaurav together go to the Unicorn factory to check the manual access logs of the robot that killed Dev.
+Jayant discovers that it was Gaurav who killed Dev, as he was in love with Shalu.
 Gaurav attacks Jayant with the same robot.
 During the fight, Gaurav confesses to killing Nishikant and Arvind, but not Monica.
 Nishikant saw Dev's murder by Gaurav and started using Gaurav as his minion.
-But when Nishikant asked Gaurav to murder Monica or he would expose him to Shalu, he snapped and murdered Nishi.
-And subsequently, set out to clean house including killing Jayant.
+But when Nishikant began blackmailing Gaurav to murder Monica, he snapped and murdered Nishikant.
+Subsequently, he set out to clean house including killing Jayant.

 After some struggle, Jayant is finally able to take control of the robot with his watch and kills Gaurav in self-defense.
-Later, Naidu announces at a press conference that Monica's killer was Tamang Rana, the father of her unborn child, who has committed suicide due to guilt he felt for Monica's murder.
+He tells Shalu and the police that Gaurav was behind the murders of Dev, Nishikant, Arvind, and Monica.
+But ACP Naidu playfully tells him that Monica's murder was not by Gaurav but by someone else.
+Later, Naidu announces at a press conference that Monica's killer was Tamang Rana, who was the father of her unborn child, and that he had committed suicide due to the guilt he felt for Monica's murder.